Money for Dominic Cummings' mates

 We believe that money for your mates, on a handshake, formalised later, is unlawful.

 This is why Good Law Project has instructed Rook Irwin Sweeney and leading procurement lawyers Jason Coppel QC and Patrick Halliday.
-You can read our formal pre action protocol letter to Mr Gove and Mr Cummings here, the proceedings here, and the fully particularised claim form here.
-If you’re in a position to do so, you can donate to the case here.
+You can read our formal pre action protocol letter to Mr Gove and Mr Cummings here and the proceedings here.

 To ensure value for money, to protect public funds, to guard against cronyism and bungs, one must put public contracts out to tender.
 And there was no exception here to that rule.

 It is only with your support that we can continue to hold Government to account.
 If you would like to make a donation, you can do so here.

 30th July 2020: Witness statement of Jolyon Maugham QC: available here

 30th July 2020: Witness statement of Rook Irwin Sweeney LLP: available here